coder-forge/chain-forge/README.md

 What we are going to attempt here is run a `mock` ethereum node locally, to build out and test handling of funds (`ether`) between our contracts and the organiser.
-There are many tools for the job:
+With this there will be a second tool that will server our web application and deploy our contracts to the `mock` ethereum node, then later deploy to the `ethereum testnet`.
+We will leave deploying to the live ethereum network for you to do, with proper instructions of course ;) There are many tools for the job:

  - [testrpc](https://github.com/ethereumjs/testrpc) mock ethereum node to build and test against.
  - [geth](https://github.com/ethereum/go-ethereum/wiki/geth) command line for creating local private network or running as node.